fregante/iphone-inline-video/README.md

 ## Usage with audio-less videos

-If your video doesn't have an audio track, then you need this:
+If your video file doesn't have an audio track, then you need this:

 ```js
 makeVideoPlayableInline(video, /* hasAudio */ false);